CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      ![](images/L02/image13.png)

  21. Name the new file **PrioritZDnDRanking.css**
- 22. Paste the following css into the **PrioritZDnDRanking.css** file.
+ 22. Paste the following CSS into the **PrioritZDnDRanking.css** file.

        ```
         .prioritydnd-scroll-container {